aquietone/docs/luabard/README.md

 ## Overview

-This script uses predefined lists of spells and abilities to automate a level 110+ Bard.
+This script uses predefined lists of spells and abilities to automate a level 120 Bard.

 ## Installation

 1. Clone the repo or download the zip file linked above.
-2. Move `luabard.lua` and the `aqo` folder into the MQ `lua` folder
+2. Move `luabard.lua` into the MQ `lua` folder

 ## Commands